-From the main menu, selectand the actual mode option.
+From the main menu, selectand then choose the view mode.

-On the title bar of a tool window, click , from the list of options, selectand the actual mode option.
+Alternatively, on the title bar of a tool window, click , select and then choose the view mode.

 Always-shown / Auto-hidden mode